FrostyFire1/GTNH_OC_SCRIPTS/README.md

 4. Four (4) chests and an apiary/alveary adjacent to the transposer
  ### WARNING: Alveary adapter cannot be on the edge of the alveary.
 If the program doesn't detect it: break and replace the alveary
 5. Forestry Analyzer or GT singleblock scanner (tier doesn't matter)
-6. Bees!
-At least 16 drones of a species because otherwise the program won't recognise them (but 32 wouldn't hurt :D) and **Princesses** (Queens don't count).
+6. Queens won't be recognized by the program.
 Any unscanned bees will automatically be scanned when the program starts.
    Any bees that have both a drone and a princess will automatically be populated up to a minimum of 16 drones if they're not already.
 ![image](https://github.com/user-attachments/assets/8157da10-1120-446f-91f4-447c46d2a60e)
 ![2024-09-08_11 04 52](https://github.com/user-attachments/assets/e8c580b6-09be-4ed8-b700-650e24e43b88)